-Dr. Sandra Looney (English) discusses the seasons at Augustana University.
+Dr. Sandra Looney (professor emerita of English) discusses the seasons at Augustana University.

 We are an authentic, unpretentious campus community where students, professors and staff care deeply about each other.
 We welcome students of all faith traditions and promote community in academic and co-curricular learning experiences.